rekordcloud/OpenKeyScan-tagger/INTERFACING.md

 ## Overview

-The `tag_keys_server` is a long-running Python process that writes musical key metadata to audio files.
+The `openkeyscan-tagger` is a long-running Python process that writes musical key metadata to audio files.
 It communicates via **stdin/stdout using line-delimited JSON (NDJSON)** protocol, making it ideal for Electron IPC integration.

 ---